 Microfilter Co., an affiliate of water purifier maker ChungHo Nais Co., said 37 of its products have been certified by NSF International for removing microplastics.

 Microplastics are tiny pieces of plastic, less than 5 micrometres in length, that are extremely difficult to detect.
-They are known to cause harmful effects to the human body, including cell death and allergic reactions.
+They are known to cause harmful effects on the human body, including cell death and allergic reactions.

 NSF International is a US product testing, inspection and certification organization approved by the American National Standards Institute (ANSI).

 NSF International and ANSI officially announced international testing standards for microplastic removal in December.

 Microfilter received an NSF/ANSI 401 certification for 37 products including its commercial water purifying filter named Fluux.